levatas-agency/engineering/README.md

 * [Acknowledgements](acknowledgements.md)

-Also, [here is a list of books](books.md) we want to make sure all our team has access to (and read, of course).
+Also, [here is a list of resources](resources.md) we want to make sure all our team has access to (and read and watch, of course).